6 Critical Conversations Senior Teams Need to Have About ChatGPT

 2. Assess Risk:

 Another important conversation to have is to begin to assess the risks associated with using ChatGPT.
 Leaders need to ensure that they have strong security measures in place to protect confidential data and that they comply with all relevant data privacy regulations.
 AI systems typically mine the internet for content.
-What do you have out there that can be mined?
-How are you verifying that what is generated for you is actually true?
+What data do you have out there that others can mine?
+How will you verify that what you generate is actually true?

 3. Identify How To Use ChatGPT:

 The next conversation should be about identifying use cases.
-This could include using ChatGPT for customer support, marketing and sales, and internal communication.
-A good brainstorm should be had around every major process in the business to see if aspects of it might be enhanced by AI and how.
+This could include using AI for customer support, marketing and sales, and internal communication.
+It’s a good idea to have a good brainstorm around every major process in the business to generate ideas for how you could enhance aspects of each with AI.

 4. Evaluate the ROI: